ipfabric/docs/docs/System_Administration/Command_Line_Interface/Logging.md

 ## Remote Syslog

-In IP Fabric version >= `5.0.0` it is now possible to send logs to a remote collector.
-This will use a basic example using default UDP port of 514.
-More advanced examples such as TCP connections please consult the [syslog-ng documentation](https://www.syslog-ng.com/technical-documents/doc/syslog-ng-open-source-edition/3.26/administration-guide)
+In IP Fabric version >= `5.0.0`, it is now possible to send logs to a remote collector.
+Here we will show a basic example using the default UDP port `514`.
+For more advanced examples (such as using TCP connection), please consult the [syslog-ng documentation](https://www.syslog-ng.com/technical-documents/doc/syslog-ng-open-source-edition/3.26/administration-guide)

 !!! warning "Changes to `/etc/*.conf` files"

-    It is important not to touch any `*.conf` files in the `/etc/` as this can cause issues during upgrades.
+    It is important not to touch any `*.conf` files in the `/etc/` directory as this can cause issues during upgrades.
     The recommended approach is to create a new file under the service's `conf.d` directory.

 ### Forwarding Syslog Messages

-1. Log into IP Fabric CLI using `osadmin` user.
+1. Log into the IP Fabric CLI with the `osadmin` user.
-2. Elevate to root access using `sudo -s` and the `osadmin` password
+2. Elevate to root access using `sudo -s` with the `osadmin` password.
-3. Create a new file (filename should be understandable by your team and should not conflict with other files).
+3. Create a new file (its filename should be understandable by your team and should not conflict with other files):
    1. `nano /etc/syslog-ng/conf.d/custom-remote-syslog.conf`
 4. Add the following lines (replacing `<YOUR_IP>` with the IP of your syslog server):

-   1. Forwarding All Syslog Messages (including system messages)
+   1. Forwarding All Syslog Messages (including system messages):

       ```syslog-ng
       destination remote { network("<YOUR_IP>" transport("udp") port(514)); };
       log { source(s_src); destination(remote); };
       ```

-   2. Forwarding Only IP Fabric Syslog Messages
+   2. Forwarding Only IP Fabric Syslog Messages:

       ```syslog-ng
       destination remote { network("<YOUR_IP>" transport("udp") port(514)); };